 3. Work with students to write a third sentence (with your writing on the board).
 Say something like this:

-Now let's write a sentence about a boy.
-We'll start with "He had."
-Let's describe things other than his hair, his eyes, and his robe.
-Let's describe his teeth, his arms, and his cap:
+Now let's write a sentence about a girl.
+We'll start with the girl.
+Let's think of a verb other than ate or drank.
+Let's use sang.